-California Abortion Facts
+California Abortion Statistics

-California did not provide state abortion data to the Centers for Disease Control (CDC) for the last reporting period.
+California did not provide state abortion data to the Centers for Disease Control for the last reporting period.

-The Alan Guttmacher Institute (AGI) reports that the 2008 abortion rate for California was 27.6.
-In 2005, the abortion rate in California was 27.1.
-It was 31.2 in 2000.
-The 2008 abortion rate across the entire United States was 19.6.
+The Guttmacher Institute estimates that the 2014 abortion rate for California was 19.5.
+In 2011, the abortion rate in California was 23.
+It was 27.6 in 2008, 27.1 in 2005, and 31.2 in 2000.
+The 2014 abortion rate across the entire United States was 14.6.

 *The abortion rate is the number of abortions per 1,000 women aged 15-44 years.

-In 2008, the Alan Guttmacher Institute reports that there were 522 abortion providers in California.
-There were 424 providers in 2005 and 400 providers in 2000.
+In 2014, the Guttmacher Institute reports that there were 512 abortion providers in California.
+There were 512 providers in 2011, 522 providers in 2008, 424 providers in 2005, and 400 providers in 2000.

-Abortion Restrictions (2011):
+State Abortion Restrictions (2016):